gilfredors/tipset_grs/README.md

-# AI for Tipset
+# Automatic fixture generator of stats and preview of football matches
+Current status: presents a set of metrics and preview of matches in relevant leagues daily.
-Machine Learning Classifier based on ANN to generate a weekly proposal for Svenska Spel's Stryktipset.
+Long term goal is to develop multiple models: regressor and classifiers to generate a weekly proposal for Svenska Spel's Stryktipset.

 ## Author
 Gilfredo Remon Salazar, [e-mail](mailto:gil.remon@gmail.com)